 Overview Lindley Murray, Quaker author and grammarian, was born in 1745 in Pennsylvania and resided in England for many years while publishing grammar books and religious tracts.
 The collection is primarily composed of letters written by Lindley Murray and other family members between 1785 and 1822.

 Overview The New York Friends Service Committee was established in 1917 following an appeal by New York Yearly Meeting to assist the American Friends Service Committee in its clothing appeal for European war relief.
 By 1922, the focus had changed to famine relief particularly for Russia, and the Committee was encouraged to work directly through AFSC.
 This small collection contains minutes, annual reports, and financial records.

 Dates: ca. 1917-1922

-Scope and Content note This collection is comprised of a single folder of miscellaneous materials attributed to Quakers in New York.
-Included are extracts of letters to and from Dartmouth Monthly Meeting, materials related to Stephen Buffington, descriptions of the area around E. Nottingham Meeting, manuscripts regarding Elias Hicks.
+Overview This collection is comprised of a single folder of miscellaneous materials attributed to Quakers in New York.
+Included are extracts of letters to and from Dartmouth Monthly Meeting, materials related to Stephen Buffington, descriptions of the area around E. Nottingham Meeting, and manuscripts regarding Elias Hicks.
 Additionally, this collection includes manuscripts that appear to have lines drawn using a mathematical compass, with biblical extracts copied around the sides.
 Some of these items...